-When consciousness departs, whether the mental faculty can introspect upon itself or not—since consciousness is absent, how can consciousness know?
-Consider two individuals, A and B: when B is not present, how can A determine whether he can introspect upon himself?
-If B's eyes are obstructed, even when facing A directly, how can he observe and discern A's mental activities?
-The consciousness of ordinary beings is like B with obstructed eyes, unable to directly perceive and determine whether the mental faculty exhibits certain mental activities.
-Therefore, I advise ordinary beings to diligently cultivate without distraction, preparing for realization, and not to draw definitive conclusions about the mental faculty or the Dharma of the wisdom of consciousness-only.
-This is very, very far from their actual direct experiential observation.
+When consciousness departs, whether the manas can introspect upon itself or not—since consciousness is absent, how could it possibly know?
+Consider two individuals, A and B. When B is not present, how can A determine whether he can introspect upon himself?
+If B's eyes are obstructed, even when directly facing A, how can he observe and discern A's mental activities?
+The consciousness of ordinary sentient beings is like B with obstructed vision, unable to directly observe and ascertain whether the manas possesses certain mental activities through valid cognition.
+Therefore, I advise ordinary sentient beings to focus single-mindedly on their practice and prepare for realization, rather than drawing definitive conclusions about the manas or the Dharma of Vijñapti-mātra and Buddha-wisdom.
+Such conclusions remain far, far away from their actual, experiential observation through valid cognition.

 0